 The need for technology

 Employee compensation is a business activity with constantly moving parts.
 Trying to manage these moving parts manually wastes a great deal of time inside the Human Resources (HR) function.
-Compensation needs to be managed across different countries, different regions within the country and within job roles.
-At the same time, employees are being hired, promoted, questioning their pay and serving their resignations.
-Each of these activities should receive a review of compensation to ensure fair pay practices, fair promotional raises and intelligent decisions regarding counter-offers for resigning employees.
+Compensation in large enterprises needs to be managed across different countries, different regions within the country and within job roles.
+At the same time, employees are being hired and promoted, are questioning their pay and serving their resignations.
+To attract and retain the needed talent, companies should review compensation practices to ensure fair pay, fair promotional raises, and remedial adjustments for at-risk employees.
 To perform due diligence for each of these activities in a manual environment will quickly overwhelm HR.
 To serve both the needs of the employees and the needs of the company for these compensation activities, the use of technology becomes compulsory.

 Intelligent assessment of resignations